KevinGutowski/Sketch-Export-Preferences/README.md

 ## Installation

-- [Download](../../releases/latest/download/sketch-export-presets.sketchplugin.zip) the latest release of the plugin
+- [Download](../../releases/latest/download/sketch-export-preferences.sketchplugin.zip) the latest release of the plugin
 - Un-zip
-- Double-click on sketch-export-presets.sketchplugin
+- Double-click on sketch-export-preferences.sketchplugin

 ## How it works